StrangeJay/-ExamProCo-aws-bootcamp-cruddur-2023/journal/week2.md

 - I set my ports on the gitpod.yml file, so i don't have to keep unlocking them everytime.
 - I ran a trace for specific api calls to see more details

+### Hardcoding a SPAN
+- I checked the [honeycomb docs](https://docs.honeycomb.io/getting-data-in/opentelemetry/python/) for the required command to aquire a tracer for my **home activities**
+- I copied the command
+`from opentelemetry import trace`
+`tracer = trace.get_tracer("home.activities")`
+`with tracer.start_as_current_span("home-activities-mock-data"):`
+to my **home_activities.py** file.
+- I went to my frontend directory, did my `npm i`
+- I docker comosed up, went to the web pages to check them out, then i went to honeycomb to see if the extra span would show up for 'Home activities'

+### Adding Attributes to the span
+- I went back to the honeycombs python docs, copied the necesasary command for adding attributes, and i added it to my **home_activities.py** file.